nocalhost/nocalhost.github.io/docs/FAQ/default-account.md

-#### This is the first time I access the administrator website and I cannot find the registr link.
+#### This is the first time I access the administrator website and I cannot find the register link.
 How do I log in?

 Nocalhost is not support user register by self.